Author Interview: The Second Death of Edie and Violet Bond by Amanda Glaze

 About Amanda Glaze

-Amanda Glaze grew up in Northern California where she spent most of her time in imaginary worlds.
-She received a bachelor’s degree in theater from UCLA and an MFA in Creative Writing from Hamline University.
-She’s lived many lives: as a bookseller, a theater director, and an Emmy award-winning film and tv producer.
-When she’s not running off to the mountains, she lives in Los Angeles with her partner where she can most often be found cuddled up with a cat dreaming up ways to bring more magic into the world.
-The Second Death of Edie and Violet Bond is her debut novel.
-You can visit her at amandaglaze.com.
+Amanda Glaze is the bestselling author of The Second Death of Edie and Violet Bond, a Barnes & Noble YA Book Club pick.
+She grew up in Northern California, where she spent most of her time with her nose in a book or putting on plays with friends.
+Since then, she’s lived many lives: as a bookseller, a theater director, and an Emmy Award–winning film and television producer.
+When she’s not running off to the mountains, she lives in Los Angeles with her partner and their two cat writing familiars.
+You can visit her online at amandaglaze.com.

 Tags: , , , ,